Steal This Episode: Casting

 In June 2013, TVLine reported that Will Arnett would guest star as an FBI agent hunting Homer for illegally downloading a movie.
 In October 2013, Entertainment Weekly reported that, in the same episode, filmmaker Judd Apatow, actors Leslie Mann, Seth Rogen, Paul Rudd, Channing Tatum, and musician Rob Halford would guest star as themselves.
 Rogen previously co-wrote and appeared as a different character in the twenty-first season episode "Homer the Whopper."
 Rudd previously appeared as a different character in the twenty-second season episode "Love Is a Many Strangled Thing."
 Executive producer Matt Selman stated there would be twists involving Rudd and Tatum.

 Release

 Due to NFL overrun, the episode did not air until 8:07 PM.

 Cultural references

 The title of the episode is in reference to the Abbie Hoffman novel, Steal This Book.

 Rob Halford plays a parody of the Judas Priest song "Breaking the Law."
+Judas Priest is erroneously referred to as a death metal band in the episode, which drew criticism from the music press.
+The following episode's opening sequence shows Bart Simpson writing "Judas Priest is not death metal" as the chalkboard gag.

 The scene in which a fight breaks out on Homer's prison bus causing it to crash onto train tracks shares similarities with a scene from the 1993 film The Fugitive.